awesome-llama/procedural-sandbox/README.md

 ## Building

-If using Visual Studio Code, you may simply run the Build task.
+1. Run `src/data_URL/process.py` to generate the data URL list data.
+2. Run `src/UI/UI_creator.py` to create the user interface list data.
+3. Run the goboscript build command. `goboscript build -i src -o "Procedural Sandbox.sb3"`.
 An sb3 file will be generated.
 This can be opened up in Scratch or TurboWarp (recommended).

-1. Run `UI_creator.py` to create the user interface list data.
-2. Run the goboscript build command. `goboscript build -i src -o "Procedural Sandbox.sb3"`
+If using Visual Studio Code, you can run the Build tasks.
+The default task does not generate data URL lists.
+Use the full build for this.